 Creating art with heart and authenticity isn’t always easy, but Sarah Shaw has mastered her process.
 She talks to artrepublic about everything from morning studio rituals to painting through the darkness.

 Citing influences from Francis Bacon to Goya, artist Sarah Shaw paints scenes that feel simultaneously specific and incomplete.
 Like the work produced by the Old Masters, the longer you spend looking at one of Shaw’s paintings the more you see… and the more you appreciate her skill and ability with paint.
-Ahead of the exhibition at artrepublic Brighton, we grabbed a few minutes of this Modern Master’s time to find out a little about what makes her tick.
+We grabbed a few minutes of this Modern Master’s time to find out a little about what makes her tick.

-AR: You are one of artrepublic's Modern Masters.
-What Master (modern or historic, dead or alive, well-know or lesser-known) would you want to exhibit your work alongside, and why?
+AR: What Master (modern or historic, dead or alive, well-know or lesser-known) would you want to exhibit your work alongside, and why?

 SS: I’m very flattered to be asked to be part of this show!
 It’s an honour so thank you.
 One of the highlights of my career so far was showing work in a room which also housed Victor Willing and Frank Auerbach paintings – this was part of the winner’s art show for the National Open at Pallant House in Chichester.
 I’m still pinching myself about that one.